NetworkChuckDiscord/Docs/Python-Deps.md

 ## Requirements.txt
-the requirments.txt file is a listing of dependencies needed by the program you are using there are 4 ways a file can be listed there
+the requirements.txt file is a listing of dependencies needed by the program you are using there are 4 ways a file can be listed there
 - package installs the latest version of the package
 - package==version installs the listed version of the package
 - package=>version installs the latest version of the package assuming its greater then version
 - package=<version installs the latest version of the package up untill version

-The programs listed in requirments.txt can be easily installed using:
+The programs listed in requirements.txt can be easily installed using:

     $ pip install -r requirments.txt